 to be given under the provisions of the General Not For Profit

-Corporation Act of Ohio or under the provisions of the articles
+Corporation Act of Colorado or under the provisions of the articles

 of incorporation or the by-laws of the Society, a waiver thereof

 in writing signed by the person or persons entitled to such notice,

 whether before or after the time stated therein, shall be deemed